NishantRai567/data-analytics-power-bi-report815/README.md

   - Date[date] to Orders[Order Date]
   - Date[date] to Orders[Shipping Date]

-Below is a screenshot of the star schema model from the Power BI file:
 ![Star Schema model](image.png)

 ### Task 3: Creating a measures table